jkeller52/pigui/README.md

 to run a bash file on your computer, you'll need to give it privileges: chmod +x script-name-here.sh

+so far:
+chmod +x hdmi.sh
+chmod +x redirect.sh
+chmod +x btn1.sh

+make sure to change in the directory before settting permissions with chmod +x: cd /github/pigui

-This will also be required when testing/using bash scripts on the pi. use this any time you encounter a "permission denied" error during this stage.
+This also may be required when testing/using bash scripts on the pi. use this any time you encounter a "permission denied" error during this stage.

 Before moving on, test your bash scripts on your main device.
 Once you've established their functionality, we should attempt to remotely run the bash script from the pi.